AkaniX3/Blog-page/urara/blogs/vs_CTF_2024/+page.svelte.md

 ![image](https://raw.githubusercontent.com/AkaniX3/Blog-page/main/urara/blogs/vs_CTF_2024/vs4.png)

 Well i found that the language uses infinite FILO stack that holds bubbles, So the intructions need to passed in reverse order.
 The characters `k,q,v,x,z` are obsolete which was actually useful to know.
-With this tried to work around this by by running a test string as input to see what output we get.
+I tried to work around with this by running a test string as input to see what output we get.
 Running a few iterations,

 ```
 1st: abcdefghijlmnoprstuwy0123456789_ -> rlstuwyc01f2i3m4eb56g789_oadhjnp